Walking Tour

 We conclude this tour of Dawson Creek at the Mile 0 Cairn that welcomes visitors to Dawson Creek and to the World Famous Alaska Highway.
 We hope you enjoyed the tour and learned much about this city's unique history.

-If you are energized to dig deeper into Dawson Creek's history you can check out the Walter Wright Pioneer Village, located just 2.5 kilometres north on the Alaska Highway.
+If you are energized to dig deeper into Dawson Creek's story you can check out the Walter Wright Pioneer Village, located just 2.5 kilometres north on the Alaska Highway.
 You can see it on the left.

 We also strongly encourage you to listen to our audio driving tour, which accompanies you on a drive through the region's attractions.
 It also covers the first section of the Alaska Highway as far as beautiful Kiskatinaw Provincial Park and the historic trestle bridge built there in 1942.